Moebits/Waifu2x-GUI/readme.md

 - Upscale and/or denoise GIFs
 - Upscale and/or denoise videos (mp4, webm, ogv, etc.)
 - Apply effects such as speed or reverse (gifs/videos)
-- Customizable settings (noise, scale, mode, framerate, etc.)
+- Customize settings (noise, scale, mode, framerate, etc.)
 - Upscale multiple images (or multiple frames of a gif/video) concurrently

 Warning: Upscaling too many images in parallel can cause your computer to freeze if it runs out of CPU/memory.